-Invitations to the Association from institutions that wish to host the annual conference are received by the President and acted upon by the Executive Committee.
-The Executive Director, working in collaboration with the other officers, in particular with the Second Vice President, will secure commitments from institutions and/or conference centers that wish to host the annual conference several years in advance.
-A written commitment should be in hand at least one year prior to the conference date.
+Invitations to the Association from institutions that wish to host the annual conference are received by the President or Executive Director and acted upon by the General Board.
+If no host institution comes forward, PAMLA becomes the host institution.
+The Executive Director, working in collaboration with the President, Vice Presidents, and other officers, will secure commitments from institutions and/or hotels or conference centers as sites for the annual conference.
+The General Board will assist the Executive Director and President to identify and enlist financial co-sponsors for the conference.
+A signed contract for a hotel, conference, or university site should be in hand at least one year prior to the conference date, but ideally sooner.
 At each year’s General Membership Meeting, the Executive Committee shall announce the conference location for the following year.

-A Local Committee of members from the host institution is responsible for securing and providing facilities for the conference, for securing funds for the Plenary Speaker in an amount determined by the Executive Committee, and for reporting its arrangements to the Executive Director.
-The President appoints the chair of this committee, who, in turn, selects its other members.
+The General Board shall work together with the PAMLA President and Executive Director to gain co-sponsors for the conference so as to help to allay expenses.
+Any honoraria for speakers more than $1,400.00 will require approval by the Executive Committee in advance of the conference.

-At each annual conference, the Executive Committee shall hold a meeting to review the Association’s health and discuss important Association matters.
+At or prior to each annual conference, the General Board shall hold a meeting to review the Association’s health and discuss Association matters.

-At each conference, the President, in meeting with the Executive Committee, appoints an Auditing Committee, consisting normally of two members, which examines the books of the Executive Director and reports to the other members at the General Membership Meeting.
+At or prior to each conference, the President, in consultation with the General Board, will appoint an Audit Committee, consisting minimally of two members, neither of whom will be the Treasurer or Executive Director.
+The Audit Committee will examine the PAMLA accounts and provide a report on PAMLA’s finances at the General Membership Meeting.

-Anyone submitting a paper for possible presentation at the conference or serving as an officer, discussant, or participant in the sessions, workshops, seminars, or panels must be a dues-paid member of PAMLA for the current calendar year.

 SUBMISSION OF PAPERS

-The same paper may not be submitted to more than one session, but presiding officers may reroute a paper to a second session.
-More than one paper may be submitted to different sessions, provided the presiding officers are informed at the time of submission.
-Normally, presiding officers may not accept more than one paper from a colleague or graduate student in their own institutions.
-Normally, presiding officers may not read a paper in the same session over which they preside.
-A member may preside over two sessions if not presenting a paper, but only one session if presenting a paper at the conference, may not present more than one paper at a conference, nor have a paper read in absentia.
+Anyone delivering a paper or presentation at the conference or serving as a chair, presiding officer, discussant, or participant in the sessions, workshops, seminars, or panels must be a dues-paid member of PAMLA for the current calendar year.

+PAMLA members may present one traditional panel paper at the conference, as well as participate in a Roundtable, Workshop, Creative Conversation, Special Event, or other event.

+PAMLA members may not typically present more than two papers or presentations at the conference, although exceptions to this rule may be made by the Executive Director.

+While PAMLA’s President, First VP, or Executive Director may grant exceptions, there typically may not be more than two papers in a session from colleagues or graduate students from the presiding officer’s institution.
+Additionally, presiding officers normally may not read a paper in the same session over which they preside, with exceptions subject to the approval of the Executive Director.

+Members of PAMLA can typically present one traditional panel paper at the conference, and chair one session; or, if they are not presenting a paper, they may chair two sessions, with exceptions subject to the approval of the Executive Director.

+One may not present the same or a largely similar paper twice at the conference (once in a traditional panel, and once in a roundtable, for example).
+One also may not present a paper already presented at a previous PAMLA conference or another conference.

+Papers may not be read in absentia.

-The Executive Director and presiding officers shall resolve any conflicts that may arise.
+The Executive Director shall have the power to allow exceptions to these conference rules and resolve any conflicts that may arise.

-GENERAL (Standing) SESSIONS
+STANDING SESSIONS